engziada/PDFConverterII/prompt_template.md

 ---

-Please begin by analyzing the provided PDF at `@[path/to/your/pdf]` and then generate the `slideshow_content.md` file according to all the rules specified above.
+Please begin by analyzing the provided PDF and then generate the `slideshow_content.md` file according to all the rules specified above.

+Don't forget tags 'Unit', 'Slide' should be placed before each slide, and make each slide's content reach with explanation details, even if this will increase the number of slides number of slides: number of pages should be around 1:1 or 1:1.25 'unit' tag should precede every slide, not only at the beginning of a unit